Faculty-led Program in Scotland (Prof. Fleming)

 FamServ 3145/5145: Violence in Intimate Relationships (3 credit hours)

-The Study Abroad Center will enroll participants in the course.
-Please contact the program’s course leader for more information on academic requirements.
+No prerequisites.
+All majors welcome.
+Participation in this program requires several class meetings throughout the spring semester, although participants will be enrolled into a summer course.
+The Study Abroad Center will enroll participants in their selected course.
+Please contact the program's course leader for more information on academic requirements.

 Talk to your academic advisor about how this course would work for you!